 The most beloved snacks, bunsik

-Bunsik, literally meaning "food made from flour," is a term used to refer to reasonably priced Korean dishes.
-The most adored bunsik includes Gimbap, tteokbokki and eomuk (fish cake).
+Bunsik, literally meaning "food made from flour," is a term that refers to reasonably priced Korean dishes.
+The most adored bunsik include gimbap, tteokbokki and eomuk (fish cake).
 Bunsik can easily be found at traditional markets and street vendors located around popular tourist attractions or shopping districts.

-Steamed rice is either simply seasoned with salt or with baehapcho, a mixed seasoning of vinegar, sugar and salt.
-The rice is then placed on a sheet of dried laver.
-Strips of eggs, eomuk (fish cake), carrot, seasoned spinach and pickled radish are then placed in the middle to be rolled together into a cylinder shape.
+Gimbap is made using rice seasoned simply with salt or a mix of vinegar, sugar and salt.
+The rice is then placed on a sheet of laver.
+Strips of eggs, eomuk, carrot, seasoned spinach and pickled radish are then lined up in the middle to be rolled together into a cylinder shape.
 The roll is then cut into bite-sized pieces.
 The taste can be quite versatile, depending on the ingredients.
 Gimbap is a perfect meal option for when you’re on the go!

-Tteokbokki, along with gimbap and eomuk, is one of the most common foods sold by street vendors.
-Rice powder is steamed and made into a long cylinder-shaped rice cake called garae-tteok.
-This rice cake is cut into finger size pieces and cooked in a spicy yet sweet red pepper sauce called gochujang.
-Fish cakes and vegetables can be added depending on personal tastes.
+Tteokbokki, along with gimbap and eomuk, is one of the most common food items sold by street vendors.
+Cylinder-shaped rice cakes called garaetteok are cooked in a spicy yet sweet red pepper sauce called gochujang.
+Additional ingredients such as eomuk and vegetables can be added depending on personal preference.

-Sundae is a traditional sausage made of the lining of pig intestines stuffed with a mixture of bean curd, vegetables and potato noodles.
-It is usually dipped in seasoned salts and in some regions, it is served with ssamjang, a mixed paste of gochujang and doenjang (fermented soybean paste).
+Sundae is a traditional sausage made of the lining of pig intestines stuffed with a mixture of bean curd, vegetables and glass noodles.
+It is usually dipped in seasoned salt and in some regions, it is served with ssamjang, a mixed paste of gochujang and doenjang (fermented soybean paste).
 Sundae can also be made with squid or mixed with glutinous rice.

-Twigim is the general term for deep fried food covered with a flour batter.
+Twigim is the general term for deep fried food covered with a batter of flour and eggs.
 Squid, dumplings, potatoes, shrimp and assorted vegetables are the usual main ingredients.
-They taste even better dipped in soy sauce or tteok-bokki sauce.
+They taste even better dipped in soy sauce or tteokbokki sauce.

 Hotteok are chewy pancakes, usually stuffed with various combinations of sugar and walnuts or pine nuts.
-A popular street food mostly found in winter, some hotteok are stuffed with vegetables or cheese to the batter.
+A popular street food mostly found in winter, some hotteok are stuffed with vegetables or cheese instead.
 The dough can come in a unique green color by adding green tea powder.